votingworks/vxsuite/libs/auth/README.md

 ### System Administrator Java Card Programming Script

-This script programs a first system administrator Java Card to bootstrap both production machine usage and local development.
-Once you have your first system administrator card, you can program all other cards, including additional system administrator cards, through the VxAdmin UI.
+This script programs a first system administrator Java Card to bootstrap both production machine usage and development.
+Once you have your first system administrator card, you can program all other cards (excluding vendor cards), including additional system administrator cards, through the VxAdmin UI.

 The script uses the `NODE_ENV` env var to determine whether to program a production or development card.
 Programming a production card requires